Gallows Hill (novel)

-Gallows Hill (1997) is a supernatural thriller novel for young adults by Lois Duncan.
+Gallows Hill is a 1997 supernatural thriller novel for young adults by Lois Duncan.
 It was her first and only young adult novel written after the death of her daughter.
 It was written eight years after her previous young adult novel, Don't Look Behind You.
 It is about a girl who moves to a small town with a secret.

 Plot

 Sarah Zoltanne is an extraordinary girl.
 Her widowed mother, Rosemary, decides to move to Pinecrest because of Ted Thompson.
 When Sarah starts school as the new pupil, she makes no friends.
 Role-playing takes on a terrifying cast when 17-year-old Sarah, who is posing as a fortune-teller for a school fair, begins to see actual visions that can predict the future.
 Frightened, the other students brand her a witch, setting off a chain of events that mirror the centuries-old Salem witch trials in more ways than one.